 Anyone who can show sustained achievements in their area of expertise.

-No minimum wage requirement.
+No minimum wage or salary requirement.

-Flexible sponsorship options available, including sponsorship by an agent—an individual or entity designated to act on your behalf—instead of a single payroll employer.
+Flexible sponsorship options available, including sponsorship by an agent (an individual or entity designated to act on your behalf) instead of a single payroll employer.
 This allows you to work for multiple employers.

 Evidence of extraordinary ability

-A U.S. petitioner
+A U.S. petitioner to file on your behalf

 Strong supporting documentation

 USCIS looks at whether you have played a leading, critical, or essential role for an organization or institution that has a distinguished reputation.
-This doesn’t require you to be a C-level executive—what matters is that your contributions were vital to the success or operations of a highly regarded organization.
-Your work must be clearly linked to the organization’s impact, success, or mission.
+This doesn't require you to be a C-level executive; what matters is that your contributions were vital to the success or operations of a highly regarded organization.
+Your work must be clearly linked to the organization's impact, success, or mission.

-This criterion typically requires that you’ve been in the role for a certain period of time—usually at least one year—but shorter tenures can still qualify if supported by a strong and compelling narrative that demonstrates your influence and the importance of your contributions.
-Your work must be clearly linked to the organization’s impact, success, or mission.
+This criterion typically requires that you've been in the role for a certain period of time, usually at least one year, but shorter tenures can still qualify if supported by a strong and compelling narrative that demonstrates your influence and the importance of your contributions.

 Documentation you need

-Description of your role and responsibilities
+Description of your role and responsibilities within the organization

 Letters from executives, project leads, or institutional heads confirming your importance